Mohammedvaraliya/Data-Structures-and-Algorithms/Trees/Binary Tree/README.md

     Level-Order Traversal:

                    1
                 /     \
                2        3
              /  \
             4    5

-    This technique follows the 'left-right root' policy.
-It means that the first left subtree of the root node is traversed, after that recursively traverses the right subtree, and finally, the root node is traversed.
-As the root node is traversed after (or post) the left and right subtree, it is called postorder traversal.

-    So, in a postorder traversal, each node is visited after both of its subtrees.

-                              (left -> right -> root)
+    Given a binary tree, the task is to print the level order traversal line by line of the tree

+    Level Order Traversal is the algorithm to process all nodes of a tree by traversing through depth, first the root, then the child of the root, etc.

-    so, above postorder traversal output will be :
+    so, above level-order traversal output will be :
-                                            4-5-2-6-7-3-1-
+                                            1-2-3-4-5-